diversenok/VclEx/Readme.md

  - <kbd>Crtl+A</kbd> to select all items
  - <kbd>Crtl+C</kbd> to copy content of a main column
  - <kbd>Crtl+Shift+C</kbd> to copy content of all columns

+## FormEx

+This component does not require installation.
+Use it as a base class when designing forms.

+### Changes
+ - `ShowModal` now raises `EAbortException` when the dialog result is `mrAbort`
+ - The form frees itself on close by default

+### New features
+ - Stay-on-top checkbox in the window title menu